advantageous/j1-talks-2016/labs/lab2-todo-cassandra/README.md

 This has been adapted from this [article on ES6 promises](http://www.html5rocks.com/en/tutorials/es6/promises/).
 A promise can be:

-* fulfilled The callback/action relating to the promise succeeded
+* resolved The callback/action relating to the promise succeeded
 * rejected  The callback/action relating to the promise failed
-* pending   The callback/action has not been fulfilled or rejected yet
+* pending   The callback/action has not been resolved or rejected yet
-* completed The callback/action has been fulfilled/resolved or rejected
+* completed The callback/action has been resolved or rejected

-Java is not single threaded, meaning that two bits of code can run at the same time, so the design of this promise and streaming library takes that into account.
+Java is not single threaded, meaning that two bits of code can run at the same time, so the design of *this promise and streaming library* takes that into account.

 There are three types of promises: